 5. Italians Must Tackle the Daily Problem of the Mafia and Brigate Rosse's Terrorism

-No one can deny that the mafia and other local criminal organizations like camorra and 'ndrangheta is still a problem in Italy.
-In fact, the police and justice officials have had to fight against this criminal phenomena on a constant basis, with the last 10 years seeing a change for the positive.
-Despite the fact that these lucrative organizations definitely do exists it's not true that ordinary Italians have to grapple with a mafioso on a daily basis.
+No one can deny that the mafia and other local criminal organizations like camorra and 'ndrangheta are still a national problem.
+In fact, the police and justice officials have had to fight against the phenomenon constantly, with the last 10 years seeing a change for the positive.
+Despite the fact these lucrative organizations definitely do exists, it's not true that ordinary Italians have to grapple with a mafioso on a daily basis.

-As far as the Brigate Rosse is concerned, we can safely say that this type of terrorism is now an ancient memory and it has almost disappeared.
-We hear about it on TV due only to past episodes and attacks or history documentaries.
+As far as the Brigate Rosse are concerned, we can safely say this type of terrorism is now an ancient memory, and it has almost disappeared.
+We hear about it in relation to the events of the 1970s, when the BR ruled their reign of terror over the country.

 Former Liverpool FC manager Bill Shankly once said, "Football isn't a matter of life or death, it's much more important than that."
 Do many Italians feel the same way?
 Sure.
 Do all?
 Of course not.

-Football (soccer) is certainly the most popular sport in Italy, and while Sundays in the U.S. are often reserved for that other kind of football, in Italy many people, especially men, start watching soccer in the early afternoon and finish up at night with review programs like the Domenica Sportiva.
+Football (soccer as it is known to Americans) is certainly the most popular sport in Italy, and while Sundays in the US are often reserved for what Italian call Football Americano, American football, many Italians start watching soccer in the early afternoon and finish up at night, with review programs like the Domenica Sportiva.
 Still, there are indeed Italians who don't like football and those who prefer other sports, from F1 racing and basketball to bike racing and rugby.

-Of course, the World Cup is one event that most Italians don't want to miss.
+Of course, the Soccer World Cup is the one event where all Italians become true, hard core soccer fanatics!

 7. Italians Drink a Lot of Coffee

-Coffee is certainly one of the drinks that Italians love the most.
-They drink coffee, rigorously ristretto (strong), several times during the day: at breakfast, after lunch and during the famous pause caffè, coffee breaks.
-Obviously, there are some Italians that don't drink coffee because they don't like it or for other reasons.
+Coffee is certainly one of the best loved drinks in the country.
+Italians drink coffee, rigorously ristretto (strong), several times during the day: at breakfast, after lunch and during the famous pause caffè, coffee breaks.
+Not all Italians, however, drink coffee: some prefer tea, others stick with water.

 8. Italians are Poor